Stunting and wasting in a growing economy: biological living standards in Portugal during the twentieth century

 585/2021 Alexandra L. Cermeno, Nuno Palma and Renato Pistola

-Portugal’s real income per head grew by a factor of eight during the second half of the twentieth century, a period of fast convergence towards Western European standards of living.
-We use a new sample of about 3,400 infants and children living in Lisbon to document trends in the prevalence of stunting and wasting in the city of Lisbon between 1945 and 1994.
-We find that stunting and wasting fell quickly in the 1950s and 1960s.
-This happened for males and females, and for infants (0 to 36 months of age) as well as children (2 to 10 years of age).
-We additionally use a sample of 17,000 young adult males covering the entire country which shows a similar decrease in the incidence of wasting and stunting, with the expected time lag.
-We discuss these trends in relation to changes in income and public policy which affected the ontogenetic environment of children.
+Portugal's real income per head grew by a factor of eight during the second half of the twentieth century, a period of fast convergence towards Western European living standards.
+We use a new sample of about 3,400 infants and children living in Lisbon to document trends in the prevalence of stunting and wasting between 1906 and 1994.
+We find that stunting and wasting fell quickly from around 1950, for both males and females.
+We additionally use a sample of more than 26,000 young adult males covering the entire country, which shows a consistent decrease in wasting and stunting with the expected time lag.
+We discuss these trends in relation to changes in income and public policy, which affected the ontogenetic environment of children.
 Sustained progress began well before the introduction of democracy.